nickgammon/G-Pascal/markdown/pascal_compiler.md

 ## Compiler directives {#directives}

-Compiler directives are placed inside comments, with a "%"
+Compiler directives are placed inside comments, with a "%" in front of them.

 * {%L} - list during compile (source code and current P-code address)
 * {%P} - show generated P-codes during compile - only works during compile (not syntax check)